Todd Williamson: Development and artistic influence

 Todd Williamson was born and raised in Cullman, Alabama.
 In 1984 he began his artistic career with art and music study at Belmont University in Nashville, Tennessee.
 Come 1986, Williamson was recruited to the University of Alabama at Birmingham to work with their theatre for one year.
 He then returned to the Belmont University and concluded his study program with a BA in 1988.
 In the following year, Williamson moved to California and studied at California State University, and UCLA, working towards his MA.
 Since 2004, Williamson works as a professional artist in Los Angeles.

-Besides being stimulated by the works of Mark Rothko, Ellsworth Kelly, Barnett Newman and Helen Frankenthaler, his works include elements of classical modern art, with references to the Chiaroscuro technique, and to the California Light and Space movement of the 1960s and 70's.
+Besides being stimulated by the works of Mark Rothko, Ellsworth Kelly, Barnett Newman and Helen Frankenthaler, his works include elements of classical modern art, with references to the Chiaroscuro technique, and to the California Light and Space movement of the 1960s and 1970s.
 Williamson has been deeply influenced by his early musical studies.
 His works attempt to show the connection between art and the expression of music, the objective being to give the viewer an all-embracing artwork ("Gesamtkunstwerk") of "musical art" or "visual music".